patternfly/pf-codemods/packages/pf-codemods/README.md

 ### inputGroup-update-api [(#9074)](https://github.com/patternfly/patternfly-react/pull/9074) and [(#9176)](https://github.com/patternfly/patternfly-react/pull/9176)

-We've made the following updates to the InputGroup API:

-- Added the InputGroupItem component, which must wrap each child passed to an InputGroup.
+We've added the InputGroupItem component, which must wrap all non-InputGroupText children passed to an InputGroup.
 The InputGroupItem component may need to have the `isFill`, `isBox`, and/or `isPlain` props adjusted to retain styling.
-- No longer exporting InputGroupText as it is now rendered within InputGroupItem when the `isBox` prop is passed to it.

 #### Examples